Milyukov: Origins

 The House of Milyukov stems from a "foreigner" Semyon Melik, who was a voivode, that fought alongside Prince Dmitry Donskoy and died in the Battle of Kulikovo.
 From him on, his children became Melikoff ("from Melik"), later on the name underwent "Russification" to become Milyukov.
 Since some early Milyukovs had Turkic names, such as Murza and Sabur, and the fact that Malik (ملك) translates as (King), allows to deduct that Semyon Melik was from Azerbaijani nobility.
-And given the time span of his appearance in Muscovy, most likely from recently fallen kingdom of Cilicia.
+And given the time span of his appearance in Muscovy, most likely from the recently fallen Kingdom of Cilicia.

 Side branches

 Starovo-Milyukov (Старово-Милюков) is a cadet line founded by Semyon Ioanovich, one of Semyon Melik's grandchildren, nicknamed "Stary" (Старый; lit. old).
 Yelizary Tashlykov Starovo-Milyukov was a voivode of Oreshek (1595).
 Ivan Ionavich was a voivode of Rzhev-Volodimirove (1618).
 In the 17th century, numerous Starovo-Milyukovs were stolniks and gentlemen of the bedchamber.
 It seems that the branch became extinct in a male line after the death of Vasily Yakovlevich — lieutenant-governor of Orenburg province.
 However, the female line still exists in modern-day descendants of the third cadet branch of princes Volkonsky and ancient aristocrats Bibikoffs.

 Melyukov (Мелюков) (originally Milyukov) is the second cadet branch, and broke off during the early 1860s (shortly after the abolition of serfdom in the Russian Empire).
 Like many other northern noblemen, the Milyukovs were seriously affected by the abolition, because serfs, who could take winter jobs in the cities, were much more valuable possessions than often frozen land.
 The Milyukovs were forced to go into business for themselves or go broke.
 They started a trading company and made their name as merchants of fine furs, supplying, among others, the Russian Imperial Family and several German ducal houses.
 As a matter of fact, the Milyukovs were so successful that they owned one of the first commercial steamships in Russia.
 Later, during the Revolution of 1918, many members participated as members of White Army, this branch altering the spelling of its name to Melyukov to escape prosecution by the Cheka.